redis/redis-doc/topics/sentinel.md

     +-------------+                +------------+

-In this system the original state was that Redis 3 was the master, while Redis 1 and 2 were slaves.
+In this system the original state was that Redis 3 was the master, while Redis 1 and 2 were replicas.
 A partition occurred isolating the old master.
 Sentinels 1 and 2 started a failover promoting Sentinel 1 as the new master.

 The Sentinel properties guarantee that Sentinel 1 and 2 now have the new